 In your groups, take 5-10 minutes to read your article and then spend about 10 minutes discussing the articles that you each read.
 Be sure to provide a brief summary of your article to your group, and feel free to use these questions to guide the rest of your discussion:

-- Who is the author of your article?
-What interests or biases might they have when approaching this subject? - What or who does the author argue is the main cause of the issue? - Do you agree with their argument?
-Why or why not? - Is there anything missing from their argument?
-Are there other factors at play that might be preventing CJ policy? - What solutions are discussed?
-Do you think they're viable?
+- have when approaching this subject? - Do you agree with their argument?
+Why or why not? - at play that might be preventing CJ policy?